Announcements - View All

 Basic training (BT) also intends to familiarize mariners with new technologies aboard vessels, which can provide you with a competitive advantage over other candidates.
 It also combats the economic disadvantage of crews of convenience, which are often lacking the necessary training needed to comply with the STCW standards that all major maritime countries, including the U.S., support.

 Our list of STCW training courses are all approved and compliant with the standards of the U.S. Coast Guard (USCG).
+Want to learn more about STCW - Read our guide

 Who Must Take an STCW Training Program Course